 As far as tourism, November through February is the busiest time.
 Temperatures cool down comfortably and the dry season is in full swing, which means many travelers are heading over to enjoy the weather.

 Other important factors to note:

 According to the Royal Embassy of Cambodia, a one-month visa is required for all visitors to Cambodia from outside countries, which costs about $30.
-For those from the U.S., Canada, and the U.K., this can be obtained after landing at one of the airports (Phnom Penn and Siem Reap).
+For those from the U.S., Canada, and the U.K., this can be obtained upon arrival in Camodia at Phnom Penn airport or the Siem Reap airport.
 Travelers need to make sure they present a passport-sized photo when obtaining their visa, otherwise they’ll be charged a $2 fine.

-A visit to Cambodia would not be complete without seeing at least one of the awe-inspiring temples, which are truly marvels of stone carving and architecture.
+A visit to Cambodia would not be complete without an opportunity to spend time and check out at least one of the awe-inspiring temples, which are truly marvels of stone carving and architecture.

 The Banyon.
 One of the most astounding of these is the Banyon, a Buddhist temple built in the 12th century.
 Huge carved faces depicting the Buddhist deity, Avalokitesvara, smile down on visitors.
 Plus, the temple walls feature at least 11,000 other figures carved in bas relief.

 Angkor Wat and Siem Reap.
 Travelers shouldn’t forget to check out Angkor Wat, the world’s largest religious monument, near Siem Reap.
 While in this city, sampling street food and visiting specialty shops selling handcrafted textiles and goods are additional “must-dos.”

 Peam Krasop Wildlife Sanctuary.
 Head to the country’s southwestern border near Koh Kong City and you’ll find this sanctuary, which is home to a unique ecosystem of mangroves.
 Take the mangrove walk by foot, or hire a boat to explore the series of islands and discover the animal inhabitants.